IBM-Cloud/openwhisk-cloud-usage-sample/README.md

         ```sh
         make create-cos-paid
         ```
-    3. Create `SQL Query` services either of the following.
+    3. Create `SQL Query` using either of the following.
         ```sh
         make create-sql-lite
         ```